LennartHennigs/sap-aicore-proxy/README.md

 ./scripts/deploy-model.sh gpt-4.1
 ```

-This script will deploy the model and output the deployment URL, which you can then use in your `.env` file with the key `SAP_AICORE_DEPLOYMENT_URL`.
+This script will deploy the model and output the deployment URL, which you can then use in your `.env` file with the key `AICORE_DEPLOYMENT_URL`.